 The world’s most popular match-3 puzzle RPG meets one of the world’s most-played trading card game.
 Developed by Hibernum Creations, Magic The Gathering: Puzzle Quest combines card battle with match-3 elements pretty well and provides an impressive game full of spells, creatures and your favorite Planeswalkers.
-But if you want a pure card battler, then you should play Card Monsters or Deckstorm.

 A mini-tutorial explains the bare basics and opens the door to the world of magic.
 Players can then devise their own strategies and build a powerful deck to defeat opponents in the story and PvP battle mode.

 There’s an element of luck and randomness because of match-3 elements introduced to a card battle game, but players can take advantage of them if they know how to make the most of cards, Planeswalkers and mana gems.
 These quick tips and strategies will help them in knowing their cards, unlock their secrets and use them to get an edge in battle.